 15 Nature Activities for Toddlers

-- Sensory Bag – Fill a ziplock bag with hair gel and various flowers, attaching it to the window for a sensory experience.
+Sensory Bag – Fill a clear plastic bag with hair gel and various flowers, attaching it to the window for a sensory experience.
 (Hands On as We Grow)

 More outdoor activities: